 Adam Jacobs, Star of Disney's Aladdin

-I'm always a big fan of the fresh "catch of the day" and some clam chowder in a sourdough bowl.
-Whether it's cooked and wrapped in parchment from Hyde Street Seafood House or from one of the many restaurants on Fisherman's Wharf, or from my personal favorite, Barbara's Fishtrap, just north of my hometown of Half Moon Bay, where I ate countless times with my family.
+I'm always a big fan of some clam chowder in a sourdough bowl and the fresh "catch of the day," whether it's cooked and wrapped in parchment from Hyde Street Seafood House or from one of the many restaurants on Fisherman's Wharf—or from my personal favorite, Barbara's Fishtrap, just north of my hometown of Half Moon Bay, where I ate countless times with my family.
 That particular meal is quintessential San Francisco to me.

 Lisa Geduldig, Comedian

 Sitting on the beach listening to the ocean, eating Tokyo Maki rolls.

 I would have to say the BBQ pork shoulder at Sai Jai Thai in the Tenderloin.
 It is literally one of the best things I've ever put in my mouth.

 Brian Wiedenmeier, Executive Director of the San Francisco Bicycle Coalition

 A gut-busting sandwich with Romanian pastrami from Deli Board.

 Although I’m on a strict fish-only diet, I wouldn’t mind one of those mini-donuts…